 • TransEurope Express: Europe… and the USA… to the Millennium

-Morrison, Simon A.; University of Chester
+Morrison, Simon A.; Milestone, Katie; Morrison, Simon A.; University of Chester

-Titled Transatlantic Drift: The Ebb and Flow of Global Dance Culture, this book tracks the evolving story of electronic dance music from WWII to the Millennium, as the beat bounced between Europe and North America.
+Titled Transatlantic Drift: The Ebb and Flow of Dance Music, this book tracks the evolving story of electronic dance music from WWII to the Millennium, as the beat bounced between Europe and North America.
 It will be published by Reaktion, in 2024.
 Music is not formed in isolation; humans are social animals, keen to draw on influences, to come together collectively, to share music, whether in their hometowns or travelling the world to share melody, and to feel the beat, communally.
 From Detroit to Wigan; from Dusseldorf to Chicago; from New York to Ibiza, the story of dance music has been a conversation between many people, in many, many different areas, communicating through the beat.
 This book will interrogate those ideas.

-Morrison, Simon A.; University of Chester
+Morrison, Simon A.; Milestone, Katie; Morrison, Simon A.; University of Chester

-Titled Transatlantic Drift: The Ebb and Flow of Global Dance Culture, this book tracks the evolving story of electronic dance music from WWII to the Millennium, as the beat bounced between Europe and North America.
+Titled Transatlantic Drift: The Ebb and Flow of Dance Music, this book tracks the evolving story of electronic dance music from WWII to the Millennium, as the beat bounced between Europe and North America.
 It will be published by Reaktion, in 2024.
 Music is not formed in isolation; humans are social animals, keen to draw on influences, to come together collectively, to share music, whether in their hometowns or travelling the world to share melody, and to feel the beat, communally.
 From Detroit to Wigan; from Dusseldorf to Chicago; from New York to Ibiza, the story of dance music has been a conversation between many people, in many, many different areas, communicating through the beat.
 This book will interrogate those ideas.

 • New York, Chicago and Detroit in late 80s (ish) USA

-Morrison, Simon A.; University of Chester
+Morrison, Simon A.; Milestone, Katie; Morrison, Simon A.; University of Chester (Reaktion Books, 2025)

-Titled Transatlantic Drift: The Ebb and Flow of Global Dance Culture, this book tracks the evolving story of electronic dance music from WWII to the Millennium, as the beat bounced between Europe and North America.
-It will be published by Reaktion, in 2024.
+Titled Transatlantic Drift: The Ebb and Flow of Dance Music, this book tracks the evolving story of electronic dance music from WWII to the Millennium, as the beat bounced between Europe and North America.
+It will be published by Reaktion, in 2025.
 Music is not formed in isolation; humans are social animals, keen to draw on influences, to come together collectively, to share music, whether in their hometowns or travelling the world to share melody, and to feel the beat, communally.
 From Detroit to Wigan; from Dusseldorf to Chicago; from New York to Ibiza, the story of dance music has been a conversation between many people, in many, many different areas, communicating through the beat.
 This book will interrogate those ideas.

 • An interrogation of concepts of journalistic professionalism within (HE level) journalism education in the context of ethics learning and teaching